This procedure provides for the resolution of professional disagreements/issues in work relating to the safety of children and young people.

 - The aim must be to resolve a professional disagreement at the earliest possible stage, as swiftly as possible, always keeping in mind that the child and young person’s safety and welfare is paramount.

 The Peterborough Safeguarding Children Board is clear that there must be respectful challenge whenever a professional or agency has a concern about the action or inaction of another.
-Similarly agencies/professionals should not be defensive if challenged.
+Similarly agencies/professionals should not be defensive when challenged.
 Practitioners and managers should always be prepared to review decisions and plans with an open mind (see also Strategic Management Procedure, Resolution of Professional Differences).

 - Professional disagreement is only dysfunctional if not resolved in a constructive and timely fashion.